 What really happens, it is decidedly impossible for an outsider to understand from all this.
 But still, the author has an assumption, to a certain extent, “reconciling” these positions.

 A bit of history

 To begin with, it is worth recalling that the USSR for a long time lost in the "race of low noise" - domestic nuclear submarines were much inferior in this indicator to our "sworn friends".
-The situation began to level off on the latest multipurpose nuclear powered 2 generation.
-The same Americans noted that domestic Victor III submarines of the 671RTMK project are noticeably quieter than previous types of Soviet submarines, so the gap in this indicator between them and the US nuclear submarines has narrowed significantly.
+The situation began to level off on the last multi-purpose nuclear submarines of the 2nd generation.
+The same Americans noted that the Russian submarines of the Victor III type (Pike project 671RTMK) are noticeably quieter than the previous types of Soviet submarines, so the gap in this indicator between them and the US nuclear submarine has narrowed significantly.

 "Pike" of the project 671RTMK - B-138 "Obninsk"

 The situation was even better for the multipurpose nuclear submarines of the 3 generation of the Schuka-B, or Shark, according to NATO classification.
 This predator should not be confused with the heavy SSBNs of the 941 project, which was also called the “Shark”, but in the USSR and the Russian Federation.
 In NATO, these TRPKSN called "Typhoons."